Updated - Aug 9th, 2023

 In other words, a one-year-old cat is physiologically similar to a 15-year-old human – in their own respective ways, both the cat and the human are at similar stages of growth and development.

 Of course, as with humans (and dogs for that matter), there will be some variation in the way your individual cat ages.
-But unlike dogs, there seems to be much less variation with different cat breeds and the way they age.
-With dogs, you’re much more likely to see smaller breeds live longer.
-Even when we look at cats by breed, the variations don’t seem large enough to contribute to these kinds of age differences.
+But unlike dogs, there tends to be much less variation with different cat breeds and the way they age.

 Do indoor and outdoor cats age the same way?